 Q1 - MPF102

-The Input Buffer is a basic unity gain Jfet common drain transistor amplifier, inspired from Jack Orman designs.
+The Input Buffer is a basic unity gain JFET common drain transistor amplifier, inspired by Jack Orman designs.

-It prevents loading by presenting a high input impedance, avoiding the loss of definition of the guitar original tone by retaining the treble detail going into the 386 chip.
+It prevents loading by presenting a high input impedance, avoiding the loss of definition of the guitar original toby retaininging the treble detail going into the 386 chip.